-Quang Nam people make this dish at in every occasions they have like feasts, gatherings, or just weekends.
-One can say that there might be a Hanoian who never cooked Pho or a Saigonese who doesn’t know how make Hu Tieu but there won’t be a single person from Quang Nam who never cook Mi Quang.
+Quang Nam people make this dish at in every occasion they have like feasts, gatherings, or just weekends.
+One can say that there might be a Hanoian who never cooked Pho or a Saigonese who doesn’t know how to make Hu Tieu but there won’t be a single person from Quang Nam who never cook Mi Quang.

 The difference is Mi Quang using a lot less broth than other kinds of soup, also made by boiling pig’s bones.
 Many toppings can be featured from chicken, pork, egg, fish or jellyfish.
 One or two pieces of grilled sesame rice-paper will be put in the bowl.
-The fragrance of peanuts and the crunchiness of rice-paper are what make the taste of Mi Quang so special.
+The fragrance of peanuts and the crunchiness of rice-paper are what makes the taste of Mi Quang so special.

 In Da Nang, you can visit: